crashoverride777/swifty-ads/README.md

 // Check if rewarded interstitial ad is ready, for example to show an alternative ad SwiftyAds.shared.isRewardedInterstitialAdReady

-// Check if child directed treatment is tagged on/off.
-Nil if not indicated how to be treated.
-(COPPA) SwiftyAds.shared.isTaggedForChildDirectedTreatment

-// Check if under age of consent is tagged on/off (GDPR) SwiftyAds.shared.isTaggedForUnderAgeOfConsent

 // Check if ads have been disabled SwiftyAds.shared.isDisabled